 We expect our suppliers to comply with all applicable national and international regulations.
 This includes legislation relating to working hours, wages, welfare and human rights – along with the principles outlined in the International Labour Organisation’s Core Conventions.

 Key trades must agree to work to strict targets based on our health, safety, environmental and people development objectives.
 In this regard, we believe in supporting our partners through training and knowledge-sharing, and hold regular forums to communicate clear expectations.

 For suppliers engaging with our Australia Hub (Australia, New Zealand and South East Asia) we provide a set of Material Order Terms and Conditions and Plant Order Terms and Conditions to support all transactions.

 With operations around the world, Laing O’Rourke plays an important part in many different communities.
 Through these interactions we are committed to creating local employment and business opportunities that support our ambition to build a pipeline of industry skills.

 At an individual level, we encourage all our people to understand the needs of those they work alongside.
 One of the ways we do this is through our programme of paid volunteer leave - which allows employees to make a personal contribution to a wide range of local or charitable initiatives.
-This year, in the UK, we’re working to achieve (or exceed) a total of 1,500 days.

 Our project teams work closely with local stakeholders to develop appropriate community engagement strategies.
 We also partner with a number of external agencies to evolve and monitor our approach.

 As a benchmark of good business conduct, we actively participate in the UK’s Considerate Contractors Scheme (CCS).
-In 2011/12, we won 22 CCS awards – and achieved an average score of 35/40, in line with our target.
-This score represents standards described by the CCS as ‘high level above compliance’.